randyp/jdbj/README.md

 * No external dependencies (where did my guava go?)

 #### Credits
-To the [jdbi team](http://jdbi.org/) for authoring jdbi, asm uch of jdbj is based on jdbi.
+To the [jdbi team](http://jdbi.org/) for authoring jdbi, as much of jdbj is based on jdbi.
 Also:
 ``` java
 System.out.println("jdb" + ((char) ('i' + 1)));
 ```